IBM/kubernetes-driver/docs/install.md

 The driver has a dependency on Kafka, which it uses to send response messages back to LM.
 Therefore it must be installed with access to the same shared Kafka cluster as your Lifecycle Manager.

 By default, the driver will attempt to connect to Kafka with the address `foundation-kafka:9092`.
-This is suitable if the driver is being installed into the same namespace as a standard installation of the Lifecycle Manager since its foundation services include Kafka.
+For [IBM Telco Network Cloud Manager - Orchestration](https://www.ibm.com/support/knowledgecenter/SSDSDC_1.3/welcome_page/kc_welcome-444.html) it should be set to `alm-kafka:9092`.

 If you need to set a different address (or configure any of the other values of the Helm chart) you may do so by creating a custom values file.